umesh-sugara/SnakeGame-Python-/README.md

 * Snake file contains the code for creating the boday as well as controlling the movement.
 * Food file contains code to create the food.
 * Score file is having the code for handling Scoreboard.
+* The highscore is a text file which will store our high score.